brandya101/losquince/README.md

 Understanding global scope.
 Getting rid of repetitive code (if we can use a for loop/for each better). hard coding some items on the html page confuses the whole project.

+Note: Please make sure that you are using your own Firebase link to get the app started.
+If not you will be pushing randomly to firebase and it will mess with the whole application.